linebender/druid/docs/src/lens.md

 I've copied this definition from the `druid` source code, but then simplified it a little, by removing the return types, as they are not fundamental to the way lenses work.

 The first thing to notice is the generics on the `Lens` itself.
 There are 3 types involve in the lens: the lens itself, `T` and `U`.
-The two type parameters represent the mis-match that lenses solve: we have a function that operates on `U`, and an object of type `T`, so we need to transform `T` into `U` somehow.
+The two type parameters represent the mismatch that lenses solve: we have a function that operates on `U`, and an object of type `T`, so we need to transform `T` into `U` somehow.

 ### Implementation